Chevrolet Celebrity: Discontinuation

 Following the 1987 model year, General Motors ended regular updates to the Celebrity, concentrating on development of the Chevrolet Lumina.
-Coinciding with declining sales of sedan-based coupes, the two-door Celebrity was dropped after the 1988 model year; outliving the Caprice two-door by a year, the body style gave way to the Beretta and Lumina two-doors (the latter, marketed as the successor to the Monte Carlo).
+Coinciding with declining sales of sedan-based coupes, the two-door Celebrity was dropped after the 1988 model year.
+Outliving the two-door Caprice by a year, the two-door Celebrity gave way to the Chevrolet Beretta and the two-door Chevrolet Lumina (the latter intended as the successor to the Monte Carlo).

-The four-door Celebrity sedan ended sales after the 1989 model year (marketed alongside its 1990 Lumina successor).
-For 1990, Chevrolet only offered the Celebrity as a station wagon.
-As of current production, it remains the final mid-size wagon offered by Chevrolet in North America.
+After 1989, Chevrolet discontinued the Celebrity sedan (marketing it alongside the 1990 Lumina), offering only the station wagon for 1990.
+As consumer demand for family vehicles shifted from station wagons to minivans, the Lumina APV served as the functional replacement for the Celebrity wagon.
+As of 2025, it was the last mid-sized Chevrolet station wagon.

-Following the 1991 discontinuation of the Pontiac 6000, the A-body Buick Century and Oldsmobile Cutlass Ciera were produced nearly unchanged until the end of the 1996 model year.
+The Pontiac 6000 was discontinued after 1991, with the Buick Century and Oldsmobile Cutlass Ciera continuing in production nearly unchanged until the end of the 1996 model year.

 Production

-During the 1980s, within Chevrolet, the Celebrity competed with the Cavalier as the highest-selling car of the brand, overtaking the Cavalier in sales for 1986 and 1987.
-For 1986, the Celebrity was the highest-selling car in the United States; as of current production, it remains the final time a Chevrolet vehicle (or any GM-brand vehicle) has done so.
+During the 1980s, within Chevrolet, the Celebrity competed with the Cavalier as the highest-selling car of the brand.
+Along with becoming the highest-selling Chevrolet car for 1986 and 1987, the Celebrity would be the highest-selling car in the United States for 1986.
+As of current production, this remains the last time a Chevrolet vehicle (or any GM-brand vehicle) has done so.